pmjones/ext-request/README.md

 ?>
 ```

 If a superglobal is represented in the array of custom values, it will be used instead of the real superglobal.
-If it is not represented in the array, _StdRequest_ will use the real superglobal.
+If it is not represented in the array, _ServerRequest_ will use the real superglobal.

 ### Properties

-_StdRequest_ has these public properties.
+_ServerRequest_ has these public properties.

 #### Superglobal-related